 If you are looking to reduce your generator noise a large amount – you should first buy a quiet generator – most likely an inverter.
 Check out our top quiet portable generator pick.

-Also consider that 1) larger generators will create more noise, and 2) inverter generators are typically the quietest generators due to the technology used.
+Its worth noting that 1) large generators create more noise, and 2) all else being equal inverter generators are quieter due to the more advanced technology used.

 Build a generator sound box – High noise reduction

-It is really easy to build your own DIY generator sound box or baffle box.
+It is really easy to build your own DIY baffle box or generator sound box.
 You want to enclose the generator with a DIY sound box to lessen sound.
 The trick is making sure that your generator does not overheat and at the same time you have easy access to the power cord while in use.

 Unfortunately there are not many pre-made baffle sound boxes on the marketplace.
 Roll up your shelves and head to your local hardware store to make your own in a weekend afternoon.
 If you find yourself in a pinch, a ready made weather cover can do a nice job.

 Check out the video below to see a custom system.
-This DIYer put together a very impressive set for his Honda EU2000i inverter generator.
+This DIYer put together a very impressive set for his inverter generator (a Honda EU2000i).

 Add a muffler to your generator – High noise reduction

 If you are handy with welding and mechanics you should check out the video below.
 This DIYer added a muffler to his generator to reduce noise.
 Mufflers are premade to reduce the noise of a car, so logically installing one on your generator will have the same impact.
 Consult an expert before doing this yourself though!

-The video below shows a DIYer greatly reduce the noise on his system.
+The video below shows a homemade muffler attachment that reduced the noise on his generator.